This policy was last updated on: 12th August 2020

 CHANGES TO THE PRIVACY NOTICE AND YOUR DUTY TO INFORM US OF CHANGES

 We may update this policy from time to time.
-If we do so, the changes will be posted on this page and, where appropriate, we will notify you of the changes and where you can access the latest version.
-The new policy may be displayed on-screen and you may be required to accept the changes to continue your use of the App or the Services.
+If we do so, the changes will be made available on our Site and in the HyperJar App and, where appropriate, we will notify you of the changes and where you can access the latest version.
+The new policy may be displayed on-screen and you may be required to accept the changes to continue using the App or the Services.

 Please check back regularly to see any updates or changes.

 Our Site and the App may include links to third-party sites, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
 We do not control these third-party sites and are not responsible for their privacy policies or any data that may be collected or used through those sites.
 Please check their policies before you or submit any information to them.

 NOTICE TO PARENTS THAT OPEN A SUB-ACCOUNT